prjemian/epics-docker/n3_synApps/README.md

 The screen program is also included for running detached console sessions such as IOCs.

-This image was build using the [`assemble_synApps.sh`](https://github.com/EPICS-synApps/support/blob/master/assemble_synApps.sh) script.
+This synApps modules in this image were gathered using the [`assemble_synApps.sh`](https://github.com/EPICS-synApps/support/blob/master/assemble_synApps.sh) script.
 The script was edited to remove the EPICS area detector (module) and other modules that are not used with a linux operating system.
 It is intended